archeYR/ros-build-msvc-wine/README.md

 ## Prerequisites
 You will really need to <a href="https://github.com/lutris/docs/blob/master/WineDependencies.md">install Wine dependencies</a> for this to work properly.
 Note that if you don't use a distribution with multilib/multiarch, Wine should use its new experimental WoW64 support (although that was not tested here).

-## Installing Visual Studio 2022
+## Installing Visual Studio 2019
 You can apply all required dependencies and tweaks using winetricks:
 `winetricks -q cmd dotnet48 renderer=vulkan win7`

 If you don't have a GPU that supports Vulkan then either install the lavapipe ICD (and also its x86 build if you're using multilib/multiarch) or otherwise invoke `d3dcompiler_47` instead of `renderer=vulkan` in winetricks.

-Now download Visual Studio installer (<a href="https://visualstudio.microsoft.com">from here</a>), run it, once it loads check "Desktop development with C++" and install.
+Now download Visual Studio installer and run it, once it loads check "Desktop development with C++" and install.

 Visual Studio IDE won't load, but MSVC build tools should be available once you run build tools command prompt.